 - Requests for religious diets shall be made by Inmate Request to the facility Chaplain.
-The Chaplain will provide the inmate a" Request for Religious Diet" form to be completed and submitted to the Support Supervisor for review.
+The Chaplain will provide the inmate A "Request for Religious Diet / Religious Item" form to be completed and submitted to the Chaplain.
 The request shall be specific and complete.
-Upon approval, food service will be provided an updated meal report with the approved diet the next day. - Inmates in segregated housing, who have keep aways, or other restrictions, and cannot attend scheduled services, can submit a request to the Chaplain for a one-on-one session
+Upon approval, food service will be provided an updated meal report with the approved diet the next day. - Requests for religious items shall be made by Inmate Request to the facility Chaplain.
+The Chaplain will provide the inmate with a "Request for Religious Diet / Religious Item" form to be completed and submitted to the Chaplain.
+The request shall be specific and complete.
+Upon approval, if the requested item is available to the Chaplain, it will be provided.
+If the item is not available through the Chaplain, it will be the inmate's responsibility to have the item donated through the appropriate religious center. - Inmates in segregated housing, who have keep aways, or other restrictions, and cannot attend scheduled services, can submit a request to the Chaplain for a one-on-one session

-In accordance with The Americans with Disabilities Act, deaf, hard-of-hearing, or speech impaired inmates are entitled to qualified interpreter services to attend programs and activities that are offered to non-handicapped inmates.
+In accordance with The Americans with Disabilities Act, deaf, hard-of-hearing, or speech impaired inmates are entitled to qualified interpreter services to attend programs and activities that are offered to non -handicapped inmates.
 Those inmates requesting to attend classes or Programs, and who need an interpreter, must submit a request to Programs, indicating what type of interpreter they are requesting.
 Programs staff will make contact with the appropriate interpreter and complete the Interpreter Request Form.
-Programs Unit personnel will advise the Support Services Supervisor of all requests for interpreters so that accommodations can be made with the class volunteers and/or Facility Chaplain.
+Programs Unit personnel will advise the Support Services Supervisor of all requests for interpreters so that accommodation can be made with the class volunteers and/or Facility Chaplain.

-INMATES REQUEST TO MARRY:
+INM ATES REQUEST TO MARRY: